 Markets and Mandates: How best to drive pace in CCS deployment?

-A new briefing paper: from the CCSA, Oxford Net Zero and the Carbon Balance Initiative kicks off work to explore the role of markets and mandates in driving CCS in order to reach net zero by 2050.
+A new briefing paper: Briefing Note.
+Markets and Mandates – How best to drive pace in CCS deployment out today from the CCSA, Oxford Net Zero and the Carbon Balance Initiative kicks off work to explore the role of markets and mandates in driving CCS in order to reach net zero by 2050.
 The briefing has been developed based on existing positions in the spirit of posing questions and prompting discussion and feedback.
 This paper is deliberately designed to not reach any conclusive positions at this stage.